Haftarat Tzav—Jeremiah: The Worst That Can Happen

 Smikhah letter, 1877

-My own ordination as a maggid, a Jewish preacher and storyteller, included telling a story.
-Ordination as a rabbi through the ALEPH program includes giving a divrei Torah (“words of Torah”, corresponding to a sermon in the Christian tradition).
+My own ordination as a maggid (a Jewish preacher and storyteller) included telling a story.
+Ordination as a rabbi often includes giving a divrei Torah (“words of Torah”, corresponding to a sermon in the Christian tradition).
 In both cases written documents are signed, and the final step is the laying on of hands (smikhah) transmitting authority from the teacher to the student.1

 The first priests of the Israelites undergo an entirely different initiation experience in this week’s Torah portion, Tzav (“Command”).
 The primary job of biblical priests is to process various animal and grain offerings according to all the rules in the book of Leviticus/Vayikra.
 Priests also enforce the rules on ritual purity;2 diagnose the skin disease of tzara-at;3 recite a blessing formula over the community;4; tend the menorah (lampstand) and other holy items inside the sanctuary;5 and look impressive while on duty.6 No wonder the ordination of the first priests focuses on purification, blood, and clothing.